Submit your work, meet writers and drop the ads. Become a member

 My therapist recently asked me "have you ever tried mindfulness?"

 We would eat skittles and describe their flavor and textures.
 We would focus on our breaths.
 Make beaded art.
 Tell collaborative stories.
-Follow guided meditations laying on unfamiliar gym floors, giggling a bit as we soared through clouds.
+Follow guided meditations laying on unfamiliar gym floors, giggling a bit as we "soared through clouds".

 Lacey Clark Nov 2023

-you’re a deep canyon
+you’re a deep canyon.

-you’re a canyon, from here,
+from up here,

-just a thin black outline
+you're a thin black outline,

-a giggle and a wonder
+a giggle and a wonder.

 <3